eol-uchile/edx-stats/README.md

 # Statistics Dashboard

 Custom dashboard to showcase statistics about student's progress on a course.
-It uses course logs to compute kpi about time spent by students and student interaction with videos (Work in Progress).
+It uses course logs to compute kpi about time spent by students and student interaction with videos.

 Only course staff is authorized to see the dashboard's data.
+They are also enabled to view student contact information.

 ## Foreword